Tuition, Fees and Business Office

 Fee Descriptions click here

-Payment Due Dates: Tuition and Fees are due by the first date of classes each semester.
-NCCC accepts payment via check, cash, money order, Visa, MasterCard and Discover.
-All payments must be in US funds only.
+Tuition and Fees are due by the first date of classes each semester.
+NCCC accepts payment via check, cash, money order, Visa, MasterCard and Discover card.
+All payments must be in US funds.
 Checks can be made payable to “North Country Community College” or “NCCC”.
 NCCC does not process online payments at this time.
 All payment processing is completed through the Business Office.

 Failure to pay your bill on-time will result in the following consequences: